Detect defects before they occur

 Predictive maintenance differs from traditional reactive maintenance approaches.
 The process uses real-time data to derive maintenance information.
 This is where advancing digitalisation is leaving its mark.
 It allows new inspection possibilities to continuously record the actual condition of mobile work machines.
 In addition to powerful hardware that can collect data at high frequency, this requires intelligent diagnostic software and IoT gateways.
 Connected via the vehicle's internal interfaces such as CAN bus or Ethernet, they collect the data and transmit it to the cloud via WiFi, Bluetooth or mobile communications.

 Here the focus is particularly on condition monitoring of the drive train.
 Because wherever there is movement, sooner or later there will be signs of wear and tear.
-Modern condition monitoring systems that integrate intelligent plug & play sensors directly into the critical components of mobile machines such as excavators, wheel loaders or bulldozers, for example into the drive shafts, will be presented on the trade fair grounds in Hanover.
+Modern condition monitoring systems that integrate intelligent plug & play sensors directly into the critical components of mobile machines such as excavators, wheel loaders or bulldozers, for example into the drive shafts, will be presented.
 As the sensors are exposed to extremely harsh conditions in the off-highway environment, they must be very robust.
 In addition to operating hours, temperatures, speed and torque, vibrations and oscillations are also measured.
 If, for example, the amplitude increases in a specific frequency range, this is an indication of an impending defect in the cardan shaft, roller bearing or gearbox if the sensors are correctly parameterised.

 Intervene before everything grinds to a halt